Abington Nutrition Services LLC was founded by Richard Perlmutter, M.S. to provide nutrition labeling services for food and beverage manufacturers.

 It is important to understand that nutrition labeling does not stand alone.
 How the labeling is presented strongly impacts product marketing.
 In fact it is a major component of the marketing.

 Three main parts

 There are three main parts to nutrition labeling--the Nutrition Facts panel, the list of ingredients, and the declaration of allergens.

 In addition one may add nutrient content claims such as 'low calorie' or 'excellent source of'.

-To further promote beneficial characteristics one may also add health claims.
+To further promote beneficial characteristics one may add health claims and qualified health claims.
 Use of these is restricted to foods and beverages that meet strict criteria.

 Copyright 2011 Abington Nutrition Services LLC.
 All rights reserved.